monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-21-2025.md

 - **Detox and Restructuring**

   - After doing a lot, very quickly early in the week I noticed I was riding the 'oh, look how much I can do' high a little too hard
-  - Took an LLM detox day on Wednesday, cross-stitched, hung out, just got away from the computer
+  - Took an LLM detox day on Wednesday, cross-stitched, hung out, got away from the computer
   - I decided to try coming up with a schedule that sets priority themes (e.g. Creative Work, Recharge, Social) for morning/afternoon/evening time blocks to help find more balance and give a reason to not deep dive for too long.

 - **Time Block Focus (iOS App)**

   - Trying a little iphone prototype, built around the new week structure.
 Each day is broken into morning / afternoon / evening focus areas.
-Right now iw just puts whatever my current theme is on the app display
+Right now it puts whatever my current theme is on the app display
   - If I find it useful this week then might add Widget + Live Activity
-  - Swift packages handled in Cursor; Xcode just for UI wiring and device deployment.
+  - Swift packages handled in Cursor; Xcode for UI wiring and device deployment.
   - Still annoying to wrangle the Apple dev stack, but I’m getting better at working around it.

 - **Quilt**

   - Didn’t touch code this week — paused while my head was in other systems.
-  - Spent time this week messing with the memory back workflow, so it'll be interesting to pcik this back up next week.
+  - Spent time this week messing with the memory back workflow, so it'll be interesting to pick this back up next week.

 ---